ltworf/typedload/docs/origin_story.md

 So, I just wrote a stand alone library outside of work to do the exact same thing, but in a more generic and flexible way, rather than tied to the specific software we had at $DAYJOB.

 The result of writing the same library twice was that the second time around it came out better, and so the original version got completely discarded and at $DAYJOB typedload is now in use.

+At the time pydantic existed but it was not available on any distribution and was not production quality.